Enalmada/next-reason-boilerplate/README.md

 * non-critical css loaded async - see loadCSS in _document.js (hacked this version to handle crossorigin)
 * RUM (Real User Monitoring) via next-rum (see _app.js) or site24x7 (see end of _document.js)
 * Node Performance Monitoring via site24x7 (see top of server.js)
-* br compression - you should disable this if your proxy already supports br (ie cloudflare)
+* br compression - you should disable this in server.js if your proxy already supports br (ie cloudflare)
 * babel legacy decorators make antd theming work (https://github.com/zeit/next.js/pull/5263)
 * bundle analyzer (npm run analyze)
-* desktop/mobile conditional rendering based on device (react-useragent)
+* desktop/mobile conditional rendering - based on device using react-useragent
 * localization - react-intl (recommended for its formatjs feature set and existing reason bindings)
 * next-routes - see routes.js.
-Note that this may not be advisable to use at scale.
+Note that some next team members say this may not be advisable to use at scale.
-* styleguide - npm run storybook  ()Needed some less fixes in .storybook/webpack.config.js)
+* styleguide - npm run storybook  (Needed some less fixes in .storybook/webpack.config.js)
-* reason-apollo - the reason-apollo example copied into a page and working
+* reason-apollo - signin / out components using the pattern
 * purge unused css - see next.config.js for whitelist (you would normally only add components you need)
 * https in dev - using devcert.  useful for service worker testing
 * auth (patterned from nextjs/examples/with-apollo-auth)

 TODO:
+* order the features by importance rather than implementation order
+* prefetch on hover support into its own component
 * opengraph db (likely AWS AppSync)
 * health check hit critical stuff rather than just confirm ssr working (database, cdn, etc)
 * push notification (next-offline seems to support that but hard to demo without actual server)